MIND: Multi-rationale INtegrated Discriminative Reasoning Framework for Multi-modal Large Models: Abstract

 \section{Abstract}

 Recently, multimodal large language models (MLLMs) have been widely applied to reasoning tasks.
-However, they suffer from limited multi-rationale semantic modeling, insufficient logical robustness, and are susceptible to misleading interpretations in complex scenarios.
+However, they suffer from limited multi-rationale semantic modeling, insufficient logical robustness, and susceptibility to misleading cues.
 Therefore, we propose a \underline{\textbf{M}}ulti-rationale \underline{\textbf{IN}}tegrated \underline{\textbf{D}}iscriminative (\textbf{MIND}) reasoning framework, which is designed to endow MLLMs with human-like cognitive abilities of “Understand → Rethink → Correct”, and achieves a paradigm evolution from passive imitation-based reasoning to active discriminative reasoning.
-Specifically, we introduce a Rationale Augmentation and Discrimination (RAD) paradigm, which automatically and efficiently expands existing datasets by generating diverse rationales, providing a unified and extensible data foundation.
+Specifically, we introduce a Rationale Augmentation and Discrimination (RAD) paradigm, which provides a unified and extensible data foundation.
 Meanwhile, we design a Progressive Two-stage Correction Learning (P2CL) strategy.
 The first phase enhances multi-rationale positive learning, while the second phase enables active logic discrimination and correction.
-In addition, to mitigate representation entanglement in the multi-rationale semantic space, we propose a Multi-rationale Contrastive Alignment (MCA) optimization strategy, which achieves semantic aggregation of correct reasoning and boundary separation of incorrect reasoning.
-Extensive experiments demonstrate that the proposed MIND reasoning framework achieves state-of-the-art (SOTA) performance on multiple public datasets covering scientific, commonsense, and mathematical scenarios.
-It provides a new perspective for advancing MLLMs towards higher levels of cognitive intelligence.
+In addition, to mitigate representation entanglement in the multi-rationale semantic space, we propose a Multi-rationale Contrastive Alignment (MCA) optimization strategy.
+Extensive experiments show that our MIND achieves SOTA performance on multiple public datasets.
+Our data and code are available at \href{https://github.com/YuChuang1205/MIND} {\textbf{https://github.com/YuChuang1205/MIND}}.